RyanQin24/AVR-Hello-World-Assembly/README.md

 Message to future engineers:

-**Low level programming is a must for deeply understanding computer architecture, especially for chip design and control system design.
+**Low level programming is a must for deeply understanding computer architecture, especially for chip design and control system design.**

-It may be intimidating at first but trust me, it will come handy in your Engineering career.
+**It may be intimidating at first but trust me, it will come handy in your Engineering career.**

-To start this journey, I suggest practicing with Port Registers First and slowly easily into assembly where you can practice writing code for
+**To start this journey, I suggest practicing with Port Registers First and slowly easing into assembly where you can practice writing code for
 Interrupt Service Routine(ISR), manipulating Stack, and performing simple I/O operations using Registers.**